Which Is the Greatest Risk When Investing in Stocks? Crashes, Fear, or Foolishness

 The Role of Mass and Behavioral Psychology in Trading

-Mass and behavioural psychology offer profound insights into investor behaviour and market dynamics, revealing how emotions and cognitive biases can drive market trends.
-Understanding these psychological forces is crucial for investors aiming to navigate the complexities of the stock market effectively.
+Mass and behavioural psychology offer profound insights into investor behaviour and market dynamics.
+They reveal how emotions and cognitive biases can drive market trends.
+Understanding these psychological forces is crucial for investors who aim to navigate the complexities of the stock market effectively.

 Mass Psychology: The Power of the Crowd